Christina Dioguardi, Principal Bassoon

 Passionate about tearing down the fourth wall between musicians and audiences, bassoonist Christina Dioguardi regularly performs with chamber groups and orchestras that are igniting a conversation about music.
 At present Christina plays with Phoenix (Boston, MA) and the woodwind quintet Fiati Five, and is a substitute with the Boston Philharmonic.
-In addition to her role as bassoonist with Phoenix, Christina also serves as the orchestra’s Administrative Director.
+In addition to her role as bassoonist with Phoenix, Christina also serves as the orchestra’s General Manager.
 She has played with Unitas Ensemble, Callithumpian Consort, the Atlantic Symphony, the Glens Falls Symphony, and the Genesee Valley Orchestra.

 Christina’s love for chamber music was ignited in 2008 when she attended Greenwood Music Camp (Cummington, MA).
 Since then she has spent her summers exploring chamber music at various festivals including the Bel Canto Institute in Florence, Italy (2009), Chamber Music Campania in Varano, Italy/Sarasota, FL (2013-2016) and Avaloch Farm Music Institute in Boscawen, NH (2015-2016).
 She has also developed Phoenix’s Parlor Series, which brings chamber music to new and unique Boston-area venues.